 If your frontline leaders are not expressly aware of how they can move up in your organization, change that now.
 As mentioned earlier, organized and consistent training and development have a positive impact on employee loyalty.
 If you have well-established and communicated pathways to advance within your organization, combined with the necessary training to get there, you will foster employee loyalty.
 Once achieved, recognize and celebrate the people who have stepped up and attained the next level.
 Thank them personally, celebrate them within your organization, out loud so everyone can see and hear, and recognize them professionally, on social media channels such as LinkedIn.

-Here are five more things you can do today to increase employee retention, especially among your frontline leaders
+Here are five more things you can do today to increase employee retention and attract new talent, especially among your frontline leaders

 Actively listen to your frontline leaders.
 Don’t just look at the data and KPIs.
 Be out on the shop floor interacting and engaging with your frontline managers and supervisors to understand what they face daily.
 Go live in their shoes.
 You will see and hear your frontline leaders’ frustrations and challenges firsthand.
 And be prepared to act on what you find out.